LeoLiu5/plantmonitor/README.md

 #include
 ```

-includes the libraries or files needed for the sketch.
+includes the files needed for the sketch.
 We also need to declare some sensor variables, pin numbers, and the variables required for setting up Wifi and MQTT connections:

 ```
 // pin used to control the servo